 Survey question: Is now a good time to buy property?

 Source: CoreLogic RP Data

 Economists are shocked that such a large number of respondents, almost two-thirds or 65%, said they thought home values could experience a correction in value.
 As while these results suggest that many respondents are concerned about the Australian housing market, this percentage is 10% less than 12-months ago.

 However, many interviewees said they expected dwelling values to stay consistent.
 Tasmanian respondents are the most positive about the growth of home prices.

-Despite CoreLogic Data suggesting that the rental market is at its weakest in almost 20-years, only a small number of survey respondents (11 percent), are anticipating that rents will fall over the next year.
+Despite CoreLogic Data suggesting that the rental market is at its weakest in almost 20-years, only a small number of survey respondents (11%), are anticipating that rents will fall over the next year.
 Nationally speaking, survey respondents were equally divided as to whether rental prices would rise or remain steady over the next 12-months.

 The majority of survey respondents say that rents will rise.
 The exception being Perth and regional Western Australian respondents who state that rents will fall.
-This expectation is consistent with rental statistics for this state which indicate ongoing rental falls across the state.
+This expectation is consistent with rental statistics for this state which indicates ongoing rental falls across the state.

 The highest level of respondents who feel that rents will increase over the next 12-months are in Tasmania (56%).
 More than 50% of respondents in Adelaide, and Regional New South Wales and Victoria feel that rents will rise.